johnbillion/args/readme.md

 Some PHPStan-specific `@phpstan-var` tags are used for properties that have a fixed set of values.
 This effectively turns the properties into enums and allows for even greater type and value checking via static analysis with PHPStan.

+Note that this isn't completely reliable currently due to [this bug in PHPStan](https://github.com/phpstan/phpstan/issues/3555).

 ## Requirements

 * PHP 7.4+